musicmage4114/esi/docs/CalendarApi.md

 event_id = 56 # Integer | The ID of the event requested

-response = SwaggerClient::PutCharactersCharacterIdCalendarEventIdResponse.new # PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value.
+response = SwaggerClient::EventResponse.new # EventResponse | The response value to set, overriding current value.

 opts = {
   datasource: "tranquility", # String | The server name you would like data from